psychopy/psychopy/docs/source/builder/components/ratingscale.rst

 pos : [X,Y]
     The position of the centre of the stimulus, in the units specified by the stimulus or window.
 Default is centered left-right, and somewhat lower than the vertical center (0, -0.4).

-duration : float or integer
+duration :
     The maximum duration in seconds for which the stimulus is presented.
+See :ref:`duration` for details.
 Typically, the subject's response should end the trial, not a duration.
     A blank or negative value means wait for a very long time.

 storeRatingTime: